 - You are receiving a high CTR for terms that are irrelevant to your business.

 - You are generating clicks on keywords that are priced too high and have a low return on investment.

-A 2019 study conducted by Backlinko analyzed 5 million Google search results to understand the organic click-through rate.
+A 2019 study conducted by Backlinko analyzed 5 million Google search results to understand the organic click through rate on Google.
 They found that the first result in Google’s organic search results had an average CTR of 31.7%.
 Results that appeared in the first position were 10 times more likely to be clicked than the link in the 10th position of that page.

 Ignite Visibility conducted similar research in 2020 that backs this data up.
 Here are their results – you can find a visualization of this in the bar graph below:

-Average Googe Click-Through Rate by Position Bar Graph
+Average Google Click Through Rate by Position Bar Graph

 Improving and Increasing: Creating a Good Click Through Rate